What happens after the newness wears off?

 How should you act?

-Let’s say you’ve been seeing each other for a while and don’t like some of the red flags that have replaced the rose-colored glasses.
+Let’s say you’ve been seeing each other for a while and don’t like some red flags that have replaced the rose-colored glasses.

-Here’s a way for you to get things on track if both you and your guy are truly interested in building a healthy relationship.
+Here’s a way to get things on track if you and your person are committed to building a healthy relationship.

-These tips will also help you establish a healthy romantic relationship right from the start:
+These tips will also help you establish a healthy romantic relationship.

-- Communicate and interact with him without assumptions or expectations, but with a clear idea of your standards.
+Communicate and interact with them without assumptions or expectations but with a clear idea of your standards.

-- Feel confident that your standards really reflect who you are as a person – how you treat people and how you like to be treated.
+Feel confident that your standards reflect who you are, how you treat people, and how you like to be treated.

-If the guy doesn’t meet the basic standards at the get-go, or if you find he has repeatedly stepped over the line or tested the boundaries you’ve identified as unacceptable to you, you need to take action.
+If they don’t meet the standards at the get-go, or if you find they have repeatedly stepped over the line or tested the boundaries you’ve identified as unacceptable to you, you need to take action.

-Real action is not a long discussion or an explanation/justification of yourself or your feelings.
+The real action is not a lengthy discussion or an explanation/justification of yourself or your feelings.

-Run away, walk away, or at the very least, take one giant step backwards and stop.
+Run away, walk away, or take one giant step backward and stop.

 Your boundaries only mean as much to others as they do to you.
-If you won’t honor them, it’s very unlikely that he will either.
+If you won’t honor them, it’s unlikely they will either.

 Your actions speak louder than words.

-His actions will show you if you need to seriously reconsider or step back from him as a potential romantic partner.
+Their actions will show you if you need to seriously reconsider or step back from them as a potential romantic partner.

 Notice I didn’t say, "Before you become attracted"?

-The behaviors you accept, rationalize, accommodate or excuse from the man in your life (or the one you’re hoping to have a relationship with), can quickly become the relationship standard or status quo.
+The behaviors you accept, rationalize, accommodate, or excuse from the person in your life (or the one you’re hoping to have a relationship with), can quickly become the relationship standard or status quo.

 It’s much harder to reject a behavior once you’ve quietly accepted it.

-By rejecting the behavior when it first occurs, you give a man a choice — to respect you or to let you alone.
+By rejecting the behavior when it first occurs, you give a person a choice — to respect you or to let you alone.

-If your man can’t respect you, what else can’t he do?
+If your partner can’t respect you, what else can’t they do?

-A man’s behavior will show you whether there’s real potential for a relationship that meets your own personal standards and honors your healthy, positive boundaries.
+A person's behavior will show you whether there’s real potential for a relationship that meets your standards and honors your healthy, positive boundaries.

-If not, don’t waste your time trying to explain, rationalize or excuse his actions.
+If not, don’t waste your time trying to explain, rationalize, or excuse their actions.

-Swipe left and move on to find a person with whom a relationship can be a source of happiness for you and enrich your life.
+Swipe left and move on to find someone who can be a source of happiness for you and enrich your life.

 RELATED: 10 Things All Couples In Healthy Relationships Do Every Day